kitzeslab/sd-transfer/README.md

 * Copy Native App Authorization Code, paste into commandline

-# Weird Code Things, for future reference on this/other Globus scripts:
+# Globus Code Things, for future reference on this/other scripts:

 * When specifying the path of local files/directories to be copied from the Globus side, you’ll get a permission error unless you have the FULL path included in the Globus API add_item() function.
-Ie Users/me/Desktop, not \~ /Desktop.
-It doesn’t mind relative paths on the Globus side, though (\~/ibwo_data is fine).
+Ie ```Users/me/Desktop```, not ```\~ /Desktop```.
+It doesn’t mind relative paths on the Globus side, though (```\~/folder``` is fine).
 This is reversed for input on the local side - don't give it a relative Globus filepath.
-* “Recursively” copying directory /Foo/ will only recursively copy what’s inside /Foo/.
-I got around this by starting in /Volumes and recursively copying directories that begin with the one of the specified prefixes.
+* “Recursively” copying directory ```/Foo/``` will only recursively copy what’s *inside* ```/Foo/```.
+I got around this by starting in ```/Volumes``` and recursively copying directories that begin with the one of the specified prefixes.
 * Globus will transfer a single symlinked file, but if you ask it to recursively transfer a symlink directory, it’ll just make an empty folder of the root name and not continue transferring further down the line.
 I thought this would be a brilliant way to recursively copy from every SD at once, but alas it had to be more complicated than that.